This is going to sound familiar to a lot of businesspeople.

 So much for the obvious pitfalls.
 What’s maybe not as obvious is the way older equipment makes you less competitive.
 Sure, it works, but it may not work to the capacity or with the efficiency it used to.
 Plus, remember those new features you have to spend time training on?
 Your competitors may already be using those to get ahead of you.

-Despite all that, 80% of business owners wait until equipment breaks to think about a replacement.
+Despite all that, 80% of companies wait until equipment breaks to think about a replacement.
 Why?
 Cash flow is a big reason.
 But the very act of trying to preserve cash flow by putting off equipment replacements is a major cause of cash flow problems.
 Which then makes it even harder to replace equipment on a schedule.
 Which then causes more cash flow problems.

 It’s definitely a cycle you don’t want to get into.
 And it’s one you want to break out of if you have gotten caught in it.
 Fortunately, there’s AFMD.

 What Is AFMD and How Does It Help?

 AFMD stands for Acquire, Finance, Manage, Dispose, and it’s a great way to start thinking more strategically about your equipment lifecycle.